 Line Your Backpack

 Line your backpack with a heavy-duty white trash bag (45-gallon size), and fit your pack with an external pack cover.
 Use a white trash bag because it is much easier to see your belongings inside than if you line it with a black trash bag.
-This is recommended by both "Allen and Mike's Really Cool Backpackin' Book" and "Mountaineers: Freedom of the Hills 7th Ed."
 Line your pack even if it is made out of waterproof material.
 Some pack companies such as Osprey design their backpacks to come with an external pack cover, which fits over the pack with elastic and is made of a waterproof material such as siliconized cordura.
 These can also be purchased in a range of sizes from day pack to expedition-size packs.
 Sea to Summit, Outdoor Research and Gregory make fine pack covers.

 Equip yourself with good shell layers that are waterproof and breathable.
 Brands that are well known for making the best rain shells are Arc'teryx and Patagonia, and are worn by many backcountry guides from the rainy region of southeast Alaska.
 Anything made with GORE-TEX XCR or GORE-TEX Pro Shell is fantastic.
 Make sure your rain jacket has long-enough sleeves, a big enough hood and sealed zippers.
 Make sure your rain pants can be put on easily over shorts or other pants in a hurry.
 Full or partial side zips are preferable.
 Arc'Teryx, Patagonia, Marmot and Mountain Hardwear all make superb rain pants.